vmware-archive/pcfdev/README.md

 ## Contributing

-If you are interested in contributing to microPCF, please refer to the [contributing guidelines](CONTRIBUTING.md) and [development instructions](DEVELOP.md).
+If you are interested in contributing to MicroPCF, please refer to the [contributing guidelines](CONTRIBUTING.md) and [development instructions](DEVELOP.md).

 # Copyright